bbauska/JS-Basics-Unlock/README.md

 ##### 6.4.1 When to Use Dot Notation

 Dot notation is the most common and straightforward way to access a property of an object.
-It\'s preferable for its readability and simplicity.
+It&#39;s preferable for its readability and simplicity.

 ![](./images/image167.jpg){width="15.430272309711286in"